biocore/empress/README.md

 Similarly to other tree visualization tools like [iTOL](https://itol.embl.de/), Empress can draw barplots in order to annotate tips of the tree with various types of information.
 Barplots are useful for doing this (moreso than node coloring, sometimes) because multiple "layers" of barplots can be shown at the same time -- this allows for us to view multiple types of data for the same tip simultaneously.
 Check out Figure 1 of [Song and Sanders et al. 2020](https://mbio.asm.org/node/61763.full) for just one example of a tree visualization using multiple layers of barplots for a pretty and effective figure.

+#### First: a small warning about barplots

+Although barplots are useful for identifying patterns in phylogenies, be wary of reading too much into them!
+The ordering of tips is arbitrary, and this can distort the figures shown.
+To quote _Felsenstein 2004_, pages 573--574:

+> It is worth noting that by reordering tips, you can change the viewer's impression of the closeness of relationships. [...]
+A little judicious flipping may create a Great Chain of Being marching nicely along the sequence of names, even though the tree supports no such thing.

+#### Diving into barplots: categorical feature metadata

 Barplots in Empress are currently only compatible with the rectangular layout, but support for circular-layout barplots is planned.
 To use barplots, change the layout to *Rectangular* (using the *Layout* section of the main menu), and then open up the *Barplots* section of the main menu and check the `Draw Barplots?` checkbox.
 By default, a red bar of uniform length will be drawn for every tip in the tree:

 ![empress barplots initial view](docs/moving-pictures/img/empress_barplots_1.png)